Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

-Throughout the late 1960s and early 1970s given the counter culture movements and availability of the birth control pill, women were offered a chance to shed their chains of moral confinement.
+Throughout the late 1960s and early 1970s given the counterculture movements and availability of the birth control pill, women were offered a chance to shed their chains of moral confinement.
 Women had permission to seek sexual pleasure for themselves.
 Of course still within the parameters of the institution of ‘heterosexual marriage’ and the suburban conformist edict, in terms of what was expected from men and the male protocol.

 A Metaphor: The Sexual Revolution.
 Sexuality& Modernity

-Goldie Hawn taken from tv’s Laugh-In
+Goldie Hawn was taken from tv’s Laugh-In.

 Also implicit in the film’s narrative is how Vadim extracts the satire by showcasing the insanity of putting sports before the safety of the girls and the slayings taking place at this upscale High School in suburban California.
 This is Vadim’s very obvious vilification of American customs and traditions.
 It’s a dark commentary on the priorities of American culture, the middle class, and the observances we honor while ruthlessly stabbing at the heart of humanity.

-Vadim seamlessly weaves the eloquence of the classic suspense film, within the dark satire gearing up to it’s conclusion with a sangfroid and well humored calm that grows darker ever so subtly to the open ended question of male preeminence in society and the making of the mainstream suburban monster.
+Vadim seamlessly weaves the eloquence of the classic suspense film, within the dark satire gearing up to its conclusion with a sangfroid and well-humored calm that grows darker ever so subtly to the open-ended question of male preeminence in society and the making of the mainstream suburban monster.
 Hudson’s comfortableness in the role lends to a realism that makes the film spare, at times sullen and capricious.
 I think of how the film also predates the revelations of a society that engenders a Ted Bundy or the BTK Killer.

 Hudson‘s McDrew is shown as a family man only after we see him in the midst of having carnal knowledge of an underage yet highly developed young high school girl.
 Unlike Bluebeard who killed his wives, McDrew strives to balance his secret life of womanizing, with his being the devoted family man.
-Its only when one of his concubine reaches beyond seduction in order to grasp a commitment from him, does the feeling of being trapped and threatened, trigger his murderous nature.
+It’s only when one of his concubines reaches beyond seduction in order to grasp a commitment from him, does the feeling of being trapped and threatened, trigger his murderous nature.

 In this way, he is a monster of convenience.
 A monster of necessity, like so many sociopaths to follow.